megagustav/nux/_posts/2024-01-06-microlino.md

 There are no luxuries here.
 No power steering.
 The screens are low-resolution LCD panels.
 No airbags.
 No seat heating, no electric windows, no automatic remote opening of anything, poor cabin isolation, inconsistent interfaces, suboptimal ergonomics.
 It's overpriced and flawed.

-But none of that really matters once you zip this thing through an ancient, winding European town, up meandering vineyards.
+But none of that really matters when you zip this thing through an ancient, winding town, up meandering vineyards.
 Curves are *fun*.
 It feels like the Microlino will overturn in corners, but it *doesn't*!
 It's adorable.
 It's *round*.
-It's the urban mobility antidote.
+It's an urban mobility antidote, a cozy cabin of personal transportation.
 The Microlino brings joy to the world.